We want you to join the Lassiter Orchestra!

 Does the STEM schedule conflict with orchestra?

 Sometimes there are scheduling conflicts or difficult scheduling situations.
 Dr. Laux makes these work the best he can.
-Occasionally some students may elect to forgo their lunch period so that they can remain in orchestra.
+On average, about 60% of upperclassmen elect to forgo their lunch period so that they can remain in orchestra.
 When this happens, Dr. Laux is very flexible, allowing students to eat/snack during class.
 Dr. Laux would rather have these students eating during class than not in orchestra at all!

 Students say…